Gatlinburg & the Great Smoky Mountains National Park

 Day Three - 3 May - Andrews Bald and the Oconaluftee Visitor Center

-The adventure began by walking down the 1.8 mile Forney Ridge trail and winding through the evergreen forests to reach Andrews Bald.
-The first stretch of the trail from the Clingmans Dome parking lot had a steep drop in elevation and numerous stairs, but eventually evened out and became a pleasant ridge walk to Andrews Bald.
-The hike back up to the parking lot from Andrews Bald was challenging, but spirits stayed high despite the fog and light rain that fell.
+We started on the 1.8-mile Forney Ridge trail, winding through evergreen forest to reach Andrews Bald.
+The first stretch from the Clingmans Dome parking lot drops steeply with quite a few stairs, but it evens out into a pleasant ridge walk once you get going.
+The hike back up was a challenge, though the fog and light rain added some atmosphere.

 Laurel Falls